bcnicholson/kubiya-assignment/README.md

 4. Generates AI prompts tailored for different types of analysis
 5. Outputs both raw data and processed information as JSON files
 6. Creates markdown files with AI prompts ready for submission to AI tools
+7. Generates an interactive HTML dashboard for visualizing cluster health

 ## Architecture

-The architecture consists of two main components:
+The architecture consists of three main components:

 1. **Terraform Infrastructure**:
    - Root module that configures providers and handles variable inputs